meegpipe/meegpipe/tutorials/batman_eeg/README.md

 ## Objectives/Roadmap

-Note that the first two steps below are identical to the steps that we followed in [a previous tutorial][batman-tutorial] when we analyzed the non-EEG data that is part of the same BATMAN dataset that we are using here.
-Thus, the links of the first two steps take you to the corresponding steps of that previous tutorial.

-1. [Retrieve the relevant raw data files][getting_raw].
-This step is only relevant for those of you that are following this tutorial at _somerengrid_.

-2. [Split the large (20-30 Gb) files][splitting] that were obtained for each subject into smaller, more manageable, files.
-Note that this step is not really required as _meegpipe_ is able to handle such large files directly.
-   But, especially when you are building a new workflow, dealing with smaller files can speed up the processing considerably and thus facilitate the early detection of errors and inconsistencies.
+In [a previous tutorial][batman-tutorial] we went through the process of splitting the large BATMAN data files into single-sub-block files, which are more manageable.
+This tutorial uses the splitted files as input.
+Below you have the steps that we will take us to a perfectly clean and ready for analysis
+dataset:

+[batman-tutorial]: ../batman/README.md

+1. [Retrieve the relevant data files][getting_raw].
+As I already mentioned above, our start point will be the splitted `.pset/.pseth` files that we generated in a [previous tutorial][batman-tutorial].

+[getting_raw]: ./getting_raw_data.md

+2. [Define a (supervised) cleaning pipeline][pipeline-def].

+[pipeline-def]: ./pipeline_definition.md

+3. [Process all files][pipeline-run] with the pipeline that we defined in 2).
+   It is in this last step when the input of the user is required for various decisions that are taken internally in the processing nodes.

+[pipeline-run]: ./pipeline_run.md